Architecture

 type Msg = { type: 'increment' }

-export const Counter = component<State, Msg>({
+export const Counter = component<State, Msg, never>({

 name: 'Counter',